hceviz/ft_printf/README.md

 # ft_printf

-## Project Overview
-Reimplementation of the C standard printf function with limited conversion specifiers, focusing on formatted output and low-level memory handling.

 ## Description
 The ft_printf project is a 42 School assignment aimed at recreating the functionality of the C standard printf function.
 It outputs formatted data to the standard output, handling a subset of format specifiers.